thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 ### `Disconnect(peerIdentifier, callback)`

-This method disconnects from the given peer by the given peer identifier.
-If the peer is already disconnected, then no error shall be thrown.
+This method disconnects from the peer by the given peer identifier.
+If the peer is already disconnected and `Disconnect` is called again will result in an error in the callback.

 #### Arguments: